 A23.13.
 When determining if 2 eligible episodes are adjacent, the HHA should count the number of days from the last day of one episode until the first day of the next episode.
 Adjacent episodes are defined as those where the number of days from the last day of one episode until the first day of the next episode is not greater than 60.
-The first day after the last day of an episode is counted as day 1, and continue counting to, and including, the first day of the next episode (day 120) and January 1 is the first day of the next episode.
+The first day after the last day of an episode is counted as day 1, and continue counting to, and including, the first day of the next episode.
+In the scenario presented, November 1st was the last day of the episode (day 120) and January 1 is the first day of the next episode.
 When counting the number of days from the last day of one episode (Nov 1st), November 2nd would be day 1, and Jan 1 would be day 61.
 Since the number of days from the end of one episode to the start of the next is more than 60 days, these two episodes are not adjacent.
 The episode starting January 1st would be reported by Agency B as "Early".